dverhelst/ansible-vagrant-example/README.md

     vagrant up

 This will provide you with 2 virtualmachines, one with httpd installed and running on it, and one without.

+Note: You might want to run it twice, 'complex' infra is a bit tricky in Vagrant.
+When running this twice, both machines will be up and you will be able to use them both in your playbooks.

 Author